 We believe that high levels of automation and technology are essential to maintain our competitive position.
-We maintain computer hardware, systems applications, and networks to enhance and accelerate the design process, to support the sale and distribution of our products to our customers, and to improve the integration and efficiency of our operations.
-Our management information systems are designed to provide, among other things, comprehensive order processing, production, accounting, and management information for the product development, retail, sales, marketing, distribution, finance, and human resources functions of our business.
-We use several systems, including MICROS-Retail, SAP, JDA, and SCALE for our information technology requirements.
+We maintain computer hardware, applications, and networks to enhance and accelerate the design process, to support the sale and distribution of our products to our customers, and to improve the integration and efficiency of our operations.
+Our information systems are designed to provide, among other things, comprehensive order processing, production, accounting, and management information and analytics for the product development, retail, sales, marketing, distribution, finance, and human resources functions of our business.
+We constantly evaluate and optimize the efficiency and cost of our on premise and cloud technology platforms to enable the business to provide an exceptional customer experience and increased shareholder value.